 - Virginia has an 80% pass rate on the GED®.

 Whether your next step is a college or a job application, the GED® test will help you get there.

-Classes are held in multiple locations in order to make them accessible to adults across the region.
+Zoom classes are held in multiple locations in order to make them accessible to adults across the region.
+Face-to-Face classes may be available in Fluvanna and Louisa Counties.
 Check our current catalog for classes near you.
 If you have questions about where a specific class is held, please contact TJACE@PVCC by calling 434.961.5461 or emailing email@example.com.

 Online Classes through GED® to Go!